wamp-proto/wamp-proto/spec/README.md

 	"\\u0000EOP/kFMHXFJvX8BtT+N82w=="

-A JSON string is deserialized using the following procedure:
+A **JSON string** is deserialized to either a **string** or a **byte array** using the following procedure:

 1. Unserialize a JSON string to a host language (Unicode) string
-2. If the string starts with a `\0` character, decode the rest (after the first character) using Base64 to a byte array
+2. If the string starts with a `\0` character, interpret the rest (after the first character) as Base64 and decode to a byte array
 3. Otherwise, return the Unicode string

-The appendix contains complete code examples in Python and JavaScript for conversion between MsgPack and JSON.
+The appendix contains complete code examples in Python and JavaScript for conversion between byte arrays and JSON strings.

+### MsgPack

+With MsgPack serialization, each WAMP message is serialized according to the MsgPack specification as described in [here](https://github.com/msgpack/msgpack/blob/master/spec.md).

+The version 5 of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.

 ## Transports